-Celebrating Year Seven
+Celebrating Year Nine

 I started out blogging about mental health in order to accomplish three goals:

 - Next, I wanted to reach out to others who shared my issues.
-My blog has reached thousands of people, many of whom send me emails thanking me for what I have written.
-The mental health stigma is strong, so they stay in the dark, but their hearts are touched.
-Within a year of starting this blog I discovered something, though.
-I had more to learn from others than they did from me.
+My blog has reached thousands of people, many of who don't comment because the mental health stigma is strong.
+However, many of whom send me emails thanking me from time to time for something that I have written.
+I have learned so much from their experiences.
 It has been humbling and educational.
 I have truly terrific readers.

-As for my writing goals, I have had my work published professionally in magazines, and I have finished several children's books, a middle grade book, and started more stories than Vulcan has irons in his fire.
-This year I am working on publication of some of those stories.
+I feel I have accomplished those goals.
+Sometimes I even won awards along the way.
+I have had my work published professionally in magazines, and I have finished several children's books, a middle grade book, and started more stories than Vulcan has irons in his fire.
+This year is the year I pick something and see it through to publication.

 Anything I didn't cover?
 Drop me a line.
 Thanks for reading!